* Sterling hits highest in year vs euro after UK data

 By Marc Jones

-An upgrade of the International Monetary Fund's world forecasts on Tuesday has lifted sentiment in equity markets and some encouraging company earnings meant European shares were quickly in their stride again as the rally in southern euro zone also resumed.
+An upgrade of the International Monetary Fund’s world forecasts on Tuesday has lifted sentiment in equity markets and some encouraging company earnings meant European shares were quickly in their stride again as the rally in southern euro zone government bonds also resumed.

-Minutes from the central bank's last meeting, released at the same time as the jobless data, showed policymakers now feel unemployment is likely to fall to the 7 percent threshold they have set for reviewing the bank’s policy, “materially earlier” than expected.
+Minutes from the Bank of England’s last meeting, released at the same time as the data, showed policymakers now acknowledged unemployment was likely to fall to the 7 percent threshold they have set for reviewing the bank’s policy, “materially earlier” than expected.

-The minutes sent sterling to its highest in a year against the euro, at 82.26 pence per euro, and pushed it up against the dollar.
-UK government bonds, or gilts, lost out as investors sought out higher-rewarding alternatives.
+The news sent sterling surging to its highest in a year against the euro, up against the dollar while UK government bonds, or gilts, lost out as investors sought out higher-rewarding alternatives.

-In Asian trading, Chinese shares jumped 2.6 percent after this week's moves by China's central bank.
-Its efforts to cool rising bank-to-bank borrowing costs continued to buoy a stock market recovery from a six-month low.
+In Asian trading, Chinese shares jumped 2.6 percent as this week’s moves by the country’s central bank to cool rising bank-to-bank borrowing costs continued to buoy their recovery from a six-month low.

-An upside inflation surprise also lifted the Aussie dollar as the prospect of an RBA rate cut faded.
-The Canadian dollar sagged near a four-year low on bets the Bank of Canada will be shifting towards an easier policy.
+An upside inflation surprise also lifted the Aussie dollar as rate cut prospects faded, while the Canadian dollar sagged near a four-year low on bets the Bank of Canada could shift towards an easier policy stance later.

-Ukraine's hryvnia currency hit its lowest level against the dollar since October 2009 and the country's debt insurance costs spiked after two demonstrators were shot during a new wave of anti-government protests in Kiev.
+Ukraine’s hryvnia currency hit its lowest level against the dollar since October 2009 and the country’s debt insurance costs spiked after two demonstrators were shot as a new wave of anti-government protests spread in the capital Kiev.

-In Thailand, the shooting of a pro-government activist weakened the stock market and initially the baht.
-The currency recovered after the central bank resisted the temptation to cut rates.
+In Thailand, the shooting of a pro-government activist hit that country’s stock market and initially the baht , although the currency recovered after the central bank resisted the temptation to cut rates.

-Among commodities, oil prices rose on expectations accelerating growth in industrialised economies will lift demand.
-U.S. crude futures rose 0.6 percent to $95.61 a barrel, their highest since Jan.
+Among commodities, oil prices rose on expectations that accelerating growth in industrialised economies would lift demand, with U.S. crude futures rising 0.6 percent to $95.61 a barrel, its highest since Jan.
 3.

-However, growth-attuned copper dropped and iron ore fell to its weakest in more than six months as slow demand from top importer China hit sentiment.
+However, copper dropped and iron ore fell to its weakest level in more than six months as slow demand from top importer China hit sentiment.